 In the Lifetime of the Buddha

 A dog once lived by the gate to one of the Buddha’s monasteries.
-It had been born there and was fed by various water carriers until he grew very large.
+He had been born there and was fed by various water carriers until he grew very large.
 One day a villager bought the dog from the water carriers.
-He tied a chain around its neck and together they walked toward his home.
+The man tied a chain around his neck and together they walked toward his home.
 The dog made no resistance, walking right next to the man at all times on the long journey.
 Figuring the dog was fond of him, the man eventually took the chain off, and immediately the dog ran all the way back to the monastery.
 Some disciples saw the dog back at the gate, and having guessed what happened they praised him for being so smart.

-When the Buddha heard the disciples talking about it, he told them this story so they knew that in the past an earlier birth of this dog had also made a clever escape back to its home.
+When the Buddha heard the disciples talking about this, he told them this story so they knew that in the past an earlier birth of this dog had also made a clever escape back to its home.